Don't Talk (Put Your Head on My Shoulder): Recording

 Weeks after he had begun writing with Asher, on February 11, 1966, Wilson recorded the basic track and vocal at Western Studios with assistance from eight session musicians, including drummer Hal Blaine, guitarists Glen Campbell and Billy Strange, percussionist Frank Capp, pianist Steve Douglas, and bassists Carol Kaye and Lyle Ritz.

+During the middle of March, while the rest of the Beach Boys were embarked on a short tour, Wilson recorded a number of vocal experiments on 8 track tape at Columbia Studio.
+These included a handful of comedy skits and a rendition of the nursery rhyme "Row Row Row Your Boat" sung by his wife Marilyn and her two sisters.
+At the end of the session, Wilson alone recorded a four-part double tracked acapella arrangement of the "Don't Talk" verse progression.
+Though mixed to mono by engineer Ralph Valentin, this recording would not see the light of day until it was included as a bonus track on the first Pet Sounds CD release in 1988.

+The song lay dormant for almost two months after the initial tracking sessions.
+It was not until April 3 when Wilson bounced the backing track down in order to add both his vocal overdubs and a string sextet.
 It is one of two tracks on Pet Sounds where Wilson's lead vocal is not augmented with backing vocals, the other being "Caroline, No", and one of three tracks where he is the only Beach Boy performing.
 (Note: The other two tracks are "Pet Sounds" and "Caroline, No".)
-After bouncing the tape, on April 3, Wilson overdubbed the string sextet at the same studio.

 "Don't Talk" is the only track from Pet Sounds for which no other recordings from the tracking session could be found in 1996, thus, a "session highlights" excerpt could not be included on The Pet Sounds Sessions.